 Another established Paris venue is the Maison de la Radio not far from the Eiffel Tower.
 With more than 1,400 seats, the auditorium here is shaped like an amphitheatre.
 Boasting excellent acoustics and an enormous organ, the venue hosts an eclectic programme of events appealing to a variety of audiences, ranging from studio recordings of TV shows to orchestra concerts.

-Many other noted venues in Paris also host prestigious classical music concerts: the Salle Wagram, home to the Orchestre Colonne; the Louvre auditorium; the Salle Gaveau; the Théâtre du Châtelet, the Théâtre des Champs-Elysées, the Palais Garnier and the Opéra Bastille, not to mention churches such as the Église Saint-Ephrem, the Église de la Madeleine and Notre Dame Cathderal.
+Many other noted venues in Paris also host prestigious classical music concerts: the Salle Wagram, home to the Orchestre Colonne; the Louvre auditorium; the Salle Gaveau; the Théâtre du Châtelet, the Théâtre des Champs-Elysées, the Palais Garnier and the Opéra Bastille, not to mention churches such as the Église Saint-Ephrem, and the Église de la Madeleine.

 Orchestre de Paris

 The Orchestre de Paris is one of the world’s most prestigious orchestras, and France’s leading symphony orchestra.
 British conductor Daniel Harding is the current music director, having succeeded other great names such as Sir Georg Solti, Christoph Eschenbach and Paavo Järvi.
 The orchestra’s home is the Philharmonie de Paris, where it performs more than a hundred concerts every season.